panaverse/defi-dapps-solidity-smart-contracts/step06B_chap9_OpenZeppelin/README.md

 Allowance Crowdsale — The Crowdsale is granted an allowance to another wallet (like a Multisig) that already owns the tokens to be sold in the crowdsale.

+Other option is that we let an exchange handles this process.

+To write the Crowd Sale contract you need access to the mint() function of MyToken.

+In order to grant minting access to the token you need to understand [OpenZeppein Access Control](https://docs.openzeppelin.com/contracts/4.x/access-control)

 # Advanced Sample Hardhat Project